omise/bluepine/README.md

 ### Automatically registering schema/endpoint

-Although we can create a schema and register it manually.
-It'll become a tedious tasks when there're lot of schemas/endpoints to work with.
+Manually creating and registering a schema becomes tedious when there are many schemas/endpoints to work with.
+The following example demonstrates how to automatically register a schema/endpoint.

 ```ruby
 resolver = Bluepine::Resolver.new do